vhadzhiveysal/COMP2001-CW2/README.md

 **SQL Server**: The database used to store trail data.
 **PyODBC**: A Python library for connecting to SQL Server databases.
 **Postman**: API platform software.
 **Microsoft ODBC Driver 18 for SQL Server**: DLL which connects to SQL Server.
+**Docker**: Platform that delivers software in containers.

 You will need these technologies to be able to run the solution.